 Hiring a Contractor: Protect Your Project with a Solid Agreement

 “Payment Provisions” should appear in every written contract during a construction project.
-Most of the time, these provisions will describe an installment payment schedule of ‘draws.”
+Most of the time, these provisions will describe an installment payment schedule.
 A well-drafted “Payment Provision” clarifies exactly when payments are due and what work milestones must be completed first.
 This protects you from contractors demanding full payment upfront or prematurely before earning it.
 Without clear payment terms, a contractor might start the project, run into minor issues, and then walk away with all your money, leaving you with an unfinished job and little recourse.
 Ensuring that this provision is clear, unambiguous, and sets up unique markers will be the best way to protect your project.

 A change order is a formal amendment to a construction contract that modifies the contractor’s scope of work.
 These changes are common due to the complex and evolving nature of construction projects-it's rarely possible to foresee every issue or variable from the start.
 Change orders are used to address design changes, plan ambiguities, cost reductions, or unforeseen conditions.
 To manage these adjustments effectively, it’s essential that the construction contract includes clear procedures for approving and documenting changes.
 A well-drafted change order clause provides a structured process for negotiating, authorizing, and pricing any modifications to the original scope.